Labor spying in the United States: Investigations

 At the prompting of Congressman Thomas E. Watson, the U.S. House of Representatives investigated detective agencies after the Homestead Strike.
 The Senate also investigated, and both houses issued reports in 1893.
 In addition to the Pinkertons, the Thiel Detective Agency, the U.S. Detective Agency, Mooney and Boland's Detective Agency, and the Illinois Detective Agency were involved in the hearings.

 The Commission on Industrial Relations took testimony about espionage agencies in 1915, as did a privately funded investigation of the steel strike of 1919.

 In 1936, a U.S. Senate Resolution called for an investigation of violations of the right to free speech and assembly and of interference with the right of labor to organize and bargain collectively.
-At the time, thirty percent of Pinkerton's business resulted from its industrial services.
+At the time, 30% of Pinkerton's business resulted from its industrial services.
 Between 1936 and 1941, the La Follette Civil Liberties Committee of the U.S. Congress held hearings and published reports on the phenomenon of labor spying, and other aspects of industrial relations.
 The committee established that in some cases, a company was able to lock out its workers three days prior to a strike, based upon information that Pinkerton services provided.
 An example report from an informant was introduced into evidence, demonstrating that such reports singled out individual workers.
 The Senate, with the House of Representatives concurring, passed a resolution that, "... the so-called industrial spy system breeds fear, suspicion and animosity, tends to cause strikes and industrial warfare and is contrary to sound public policy."

 The La Follette Committee investigated the five largest detective agencies: the Pinkerton National Detective Agency, William J. Burns International Detective Agency, the National Corporation Service, the Railway Audit and Inspection Company, and the Corporations Auxiliary Company.
 Most of the agencies subpoenaed, including the Pinkerton Agency, attempted to destroy their records before receiving the subpoenas, but enough evidence remained to "piece together a picture of intrigue".
 It was revealed that Pinkerton had operatives "in practically every union in the country".
 Of 1,228 operatives, there were five in the United Mine Workers, nine in the United Rubber Workers, seventeen in the United Textile Workers, and fifty-five in the United Auto Workers that had organized General Motors.

 The rationale for spying on unions was detection of Communists.
 "Upon examination, however, superintendent Joseph Littlejohn admitted never finding any Communists.
 Labor spying, as it turned out, was merely an excuse to wreck unions."

 The La Follette Committee concluded that labor spying (espionage) was "... the most efficient method known to management to prevent unions from forming, to weaken them if they secure a foothold, and to wreck them when they try their strength."

 In 1957 the U.S. Senate Select Committee on Improper Activities in Labor and Management (McClellan Committee) investigated unions for corruption.
 They also investigated corporations and union-busting agencies.
 One labor relations consultant called Labor Relations Associates was found to have committed violations of the National Labor Relations Act of 1935, including spying on workers.